Lickability/PinpointKit/README.md

 - Select the `PinpointKit.xcodeproj` in the Project Navigator and verify the deployment target matches that of your application target.
 - Next, select your application project in the Project Navigator (blue project icon) to navigate to the target configuration window and select the application target under the “Targets” heading in the sidebar.
 - In the tab bar at the top of that window, open the “General” panel.
-- Click on the `+` button under the “Embedded Binaries” section.
+- Click on the `+` button under the “Frameworks, Libraries, and Embeeded Content” section.
-- You will see two different `PinpointKit.xcodeproj` folders each with two different versions of the `PinpointKit.framework` nested inside a Products folder.
+- You may see two different `PinpointKit.xcodeproj` folders each with two different versions of the `PinpointKit.framework` nested inside a Products folder.
 - Select the top `PinpointKit.framework` for iOS.

 - And that’s it!